ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Prerequesite #3: install `dummydata`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `dummydata <https://github.com/pygeo/dummydata>`_ package is required for the generation of synthetic datasets to be used within the testing.
-Install the package like described in its documentation.
+Install the package as described in its documentation.

 How to implement a test for a new diagnostic?